carlosberrio/holbertonschool-higher_level_programming-1/0x00-python-hello_world/README.md

 1. Run inline: write a Shell script that runs Python code.
 The Python code will be saved in the environment variable $PYCODE

-2. Hello, print mandatory: write a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line, using the function print.
+2. Hello, print mandatory: write a Python script that prints exactly ' \"Programming is like building a multilingual puzzle ', followed by a new line, using the function print.

 3. Print integer: complete a source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.
 Result: 98 Battery street.